 The Competition and Consumer Protection Commission (CCPC) was formed on 31 October 2014 following the amalgamation of the Competition Authority and the National Consumer Agency (NCA).
 On that day the Competition and Consumer Protection Act 2014 came in to force.

 In previous years, the NCA imposed levies on financial services firms under the legislative powers available to it in respect of the cost of the performance of its personal finance information and education functions.
 The legislative powers of the CCPC now include those that were previously vested in the NCA for the purpose of imposing and collecting those levies.

 The levies are imposed each year through the making of Regulations, which are published in Iris Oifigiúil as a Statutory Instrument.
-The CCPC has recently made the necessary Regulations for the purpose of imposing the 2016 levies (in respect of the calendar year 2016).
-These Regulations (as well as Regulations made by the NCA in previous years) are published below for reference.
+The CCPC has recently made the necessary Regulations for the purpose of imposing the 2017 levies (in respect of the calendar year 2017).
+These Regulations (as well as Regulations made in previous years) are published below for reference.

-In order to be as efficient and cost effective as possible in the collection of the levies, the Commission has entered into an agreement with the Central Bank (Bank) that the Bank collect these levies on behalf of the CCPC.
+The CCPC aims to be as efficient and cost effective as possible in the collection of its 2017 levies.
 Payment is to be made within the 28 days allowed and this greatly facilitates the work and minimises the cost incurred in debt collection.

-Payment of the levies should be made by Electronic Funds Transfer to the bank account set up by the Central Bank for this purpose - details below:
+Payment of the levies should be made by Electronic Funds Transfer to the bank account set up by the CCPC for the collection of these levies:

-Specific queries in relation to payment should be directed to email@example.com or by telephone to (01) 2244044.
+Specific queries in relation to the 2017 CCPC levies should be directed to firstname.lastname@example.org or by telephone to (01) 4703604.